camronh/Lottery-Tutorial/README.md

 });
 ```

-We can use `npx hardhat test` to run the test
+We can use `npx hardhat test` to run the test.

-Lets add a few more tests but feel free to add any/all of the relevant tests from the [completed test file](https://github.com/camronh/Lottery-Tutorial/blob/Part1/test/Lottery.js)
+Let's add a few more tests but feel free to add any/all of the relevant tests from the [completed test file](https://github.com/camronh/Lottery-Tutorial/blob/Part1/test/Lottery.js).

 ```JavaScript
 describe("Lottery", function () {